InstituteforDiseaseModeling/synthpops/docs/overview.md

 	12  , 0.987
 	13  , 0.987

 **School contact matrix** specifying the number/weight of contacts by age bin.
-Similar to the household contact matrix and also provided by the Prem et al. paper (remove this reference).
+Similar to the household contact matrix.
 For example:

 	        0-10        , 10-20       , 20-30
 	0-10    0.659867911 , 0.503965302 , 0.214772978
 	10-20   0.314776879 , 0.895460015 , 0.412465791
 	20-30   0.132821425 , 0.405073038 , 1.433888594

-**Employment rates by age** which is used when selecting teachers
+**Employment rates by age** which is used when determining who is in the labor force, and thus which adults are available to be chosen as teachers

 	Age , Percent
 	16  , 0.496